sdam-au/EDCS_ETL/README.md

 ---

 This repository contains scripts for accesing, extracting and transforming epigraphic datasets from the [Epigraphic Database Clauss-Slaby](http://www.manfredclauss.de/).
-The repository will serve as a template for SDAM future collaborative research projects in accesing and analysing large digital datasets.

-The scripts access the main dataset via a webinterface, tranform it into one dataframe object and save the outcome to SDAM project directory on sciencedata.dk.
-Since the most important data files are in a [public folder](https://sciencedata.dk/shared/1f5f56d09903fe259c0906add8b3a55e), you can use and re-run our analyses even without a sciencedata.dk account and access to our team folder.
-If you face any issues with accessing the data, please contact us at sdam.cas@list.au.dk.

-A separate Python package ```sddk``` was created specifically for accessing sciencedata.dk from Python (see https://github.com/sdam-au/sddk).
-If you want to save the dataset in a different location, the scripts might be easily modified.
+We have developed a series of scripts, merging the data together and streamlining them for quantitative analysis of epigraphic trends.

 ## Authors
 * Petra Heřmánková [![](https://orcid.org/sites/default/files/images/orcid_16x16.png)](https://orcid.org/0000-0002-6349-0540) SDAM project, petra@ancientsocialcomplexity.org